syncfusion-content/flutter-docs/Flutter/cartesian-charts/overview.md

   ![Dynamic Updates](images/overview/live_updates_cartesian.gif)

-N> You can refer to our [Flutter Charts](https://www.syncfusion.com/flutter-widgets/flutter-charts) feature tour page for its groundbreaking feature representations.
+>**NOTE**:You can refer to our [Flutter Charts](https://www.syncfusion.com/flutter-widgets/flutter-charts) feature tour page for its groundbreaking feature representations.
 You can also explore our [Flutter Charts example](https://flutter.syncfusion.com/#/cartesian-charts/chart-types/line/default-line-chart) that shows how to render various chart types as well as how to easily configure with built-in support for creating stunning visual effects.

 #### See Also